 These symptoms are likely to occur because of the low number of calories these diets contain.
 If you’re depriving your body of calories, you’re essentially depriving it of energy, which can lead to these undesirable effects.

-There is not any formal research to support that juicing helps with weight loss.
+There is no formal research to support the idea that juicing helps with weight loss.

-Based on anecdotal evidence, it is clear that juice diets may lead to rapid weight loss in the short term, especially when the diet is very low in calories.
+Based on anecdotal evidence, it’s clear that juice diets may lead to rapid weight loss in the short term, especially when they are very low in calories.

-However, you could experience some negative health consequences of such severe calorie restriction, especially if you follow the diet for more than a few days at a time.
+However, you could experience some negative health effects from such severe calorie restriction, especially if you follow the diet for more than a few days at a time.

-Additionally, it is difficult to sustain such restrictive diets.
-Most people do not stick with very-low-calorie diets for long, and end up gaining back the weight they lost.
+Additionally, it’s difficult to sustain such a restrictive diet.
+Most people do not stick with very low calorie diets for long and end up gaining back the weight they’ve lost (

-Juicing may be an easy way to lose weight quickly, but it appears that its potential health consequences may outweigh its benefits.
+Juicing may be an easy way to lose weight quickly, but its potential health consequences seem to outweigh its benefits.